Nathanix321/zmk-config/README.md

 <img src="draw\base_keymap.svg">

-After i bought my keyboard, I looked at layouts and keymaps for days, I ended up with this list of requirements, I zeroed in on thumb alpha layouts (might as well go for broke if I'm moving away from QWERTY).
+After I bought my keyboard, I looked at layouts and keymaps for days, I landed on the requirement of trying a thumb alpha layout (might as well go for broke if I'm moving away from QWERTY).

 I looked at [Hands Down Gold](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu#h.1cdqya5986v5) and [Night](https://luminespire.github.io/night/home.html), great layouts, but I completely fell in love with the concept of Arcane keys from [Nordrassil](https://github.com/empressabyss/nordrassil), so I ended up with it's abyssal variant, with a few mod morphs allowing me to move Z back into the main alpha grid.